open-renewable-energy-systems/gaifare/README.md

 ## 🧑‍🤝‍🧑 Get Involved

-We welcome contributors from energy, AI, and software engineering backgrounds.
+We welcome contributors from energy, AI, academia, and software and hardware engineering backgrounds.
 You can:
 - Join the LF Energy ORES Working Group
 - Submit issues or pull requests
 - Share feedback on architecture and use cases